‘Fun For The Whole Family’

 Our new building is currently progressing nicely and is virtually finished giving us new workshop facilities and allowing us to provide conference and meeting rooms for private bookings or parties.
 Due to Covid-19 opening of conference and meeting facilities have been delayed but if these facilities would be of interest to you then please do let us know via our contact us page.

 Uncover the aircraft from Post war to Cold war

 This Aviation Museum has a unique collection of British aircraft from the “golden age” of British aircraft manufacture.
 From the end of WWII until the 1970’s British aircraft designers produced some of the most innovative and advanced aircraft of the day.
 From post war to cold war, this museum clearly shows that timeline in aviation terms.

 In this collection there are examples from the major manufacturers of this period.

-Amongst the list are classic names, Avro, Hawker, Gloster, de Havilland, English Electric, Blackburn, Percival.
+Among the list are classic names such as Avro, Hawker, Gloster, De Havilland, English Electric, Blackburn and Percival.

 Out Of 5 (Facebook)

 Visitors Last Year